CMSgov/bcda-static-site/index.md

               Get claims data faster
             </h3>
             <p>
-              Model entities eligible for <a href="https://bcda.cms.gov/partially-adjuciated-claims-data">partially adjudicated claims data</a> have early access to claims as soon as 2-4 days after Medicare submission.
+              Model entities eligible for <a href="{{ '/placeholder' | relative_url }}">partially adjudicated claims data</a> have early access to claims as soon as 2-4 days after Medicare submission.
             </p>
           </div>
         </div>